Data Protection statement of the secunet Security Networks AG

 Your rights as a data subject

 You are also entitled to certain rights in the context of the processing of your personal data.
-Further detail on this can be found in the corresponding provisions of the General Data Protection Regulation.
+Further detail on this can be found in the corresponding provisions of the General Data Protection Regulation and the following description of your rights.
 You may email the following address at any time to assert your rights:

 Right to access and rectification

-You have the right to receive access and information (Article 15 GDPR) with respect to which of your personal data we process.
-In as far as this information is no longer accurate, you may request that we rectify the data and, if they are incomplete, you may request that we supplement them.
-In as far as we have passed your data onto third parties, we will inform the corresponding third parties provided that the legal circumstances dictate that we do so.
+You have the right to receive access and information with respect to which of your personal data we process (Article 15 GDPR).
+In as far as this information is no longer accurate, you may request that we recify the data (Article 16 GDPR) and, if they are incomplete, you may request that we supplement them (Article 16 GDPR).
+If we have passed on your data to third parties, we will inform the relevant third parties of the legal circumstances (Article 19 GDPR).
+In as far as we have passed your data onto third parties, we will inform the corresponding third parties provided that the legal circumstances dictate that we do so (Article 19 GDPR).

 Right to be forgotten (erasure)